 As with all cloud computing models, serverless applications still run on servers.
 You just aren’t managing them yourself.
 Also, serverless apps do not run on dedicated machines.

-Think of Serverless as taking up an Airbnb as and when you need a room, apartment, or entire condo.
-The majority of housekeeping is handled by someone else.
-You pay based on the length of time you use the place.
+Think of Serverless as booking an Airbnb when you need a room, apartment, or condo.
+Most of the housekeeping is handled by someone else, and you pay based on the time you use the place.

 Functions-as-a-Service (FaaS)